-After completing the 14 week orientation in the Residency of Critical Care Nursing, the professional development classes will start.
-You will be expected to continue your learning with monthly workshops and paid time away from the hospital participating in fun, rejuvenating activities with fellow new grad nurses and a mentor leader.
+After completing the 14-week orientation in the Residency of Critical Care Nursing, the professional development classes will start.
+You will be expected to continue your learning with paid monthly workshops and time away from the hospital participating in fun, rejuvenating activities with fellow RN Residents and a mentor leader.

 For More Information

-To learn more about the Residency of Critical Care Nursing, contact our nursing recruitment specialists via email or at 866-266-3767, or email the residency’s nurse educators Lisa Maxson.
+To learn more about the Residency of Critical Care Nursing, contact our nursing recruitment specialists via email or at 866-266-3767, or email the residency’s nurse educators Robyn Wofford.